 Pumpkin Chiffon Pie, Apple & Prune Stuffing for Turkey & Goose, Dinner Rolls

 Autumn is here with all its glorious colors.
 A Fall Centerpiece (see image on the left and also top image) is basically orange, yellow, deep red and brown.
 It can be as simple as a few fruits with some leaves and a candle or our spectacular Pumpkin Centerpiece.
-See how to make it at: http://www.youtube.com/watch?v=AvijSCcXBhc
+See our video for how-to.

 • Fall centerpieces can be made with all kinds of fruits – apples, pears, grapes or vegetables like pumpkins, tiny gourds, dry Indian corn or dry wheat and grains, nuts…